-It’s pretty close to impossible for us to not think about anti-aging.
-We talk about it in the office a lot and have even undergone some somewhat dramatic cosmetic treatments ourselves.
+We talk about anti-aging in the office a lot and have even undergone some somewhat dramatic cosmetic treatments ourselves.
 What we’d like to avoid, however, is going too far, too soon.
-Or even convincing ourselves we really need to have a crazy procedure done because we’ve heard so much about it, rather than to address there’s something that’s really, genuinely bothering us.
+Or convincing ourselves we really need to have a crazy procedure done because we’ve heard so much about it, rather than to address there’s something that’s really, genuinely bothering us.
 We’re not trying to make the case that anyone truly needs Botox or injectables, but we’re also not making the case that you shouldn’t do it if you want to—we’re all for doing you.

 But in the interest of “doing you” responsibly, we went to Dr. David Colbert, our expert source on all things youth-related (he works with Naomi Watts and Robin Wright, so you know he’s legit).
 Here, he outlines exactly what you should be doing and using at various stages of your life to keep your ish looking fresh.